What You Need to Know to Keep Your Dog Outside

 Some breeds of dog prefer to live outside in the cold.

 All of the livestock guard dogs that are working will do better if kept outside.
 If you ask a Great Pyrenees, Komodor, Kuvasz, Anatolian Shepherd, Caucasian Ovcharka, or any of the other guard dogs to come inside at times, and then go out at other times to guard the flock, it is hard on the dog´s health.
-A dry area of the barn can be available so that the dog can get out of the rain but, other than during a storm, he might not even use it.
+A dry area of the barn can be available so that the dog can get out of the rain but, other than during a storm, he will probably not even use it.

 The sled dogs with thick fur coats can be kept outside.
-Siberian Huskies, Alaskan Malamutes, Samoyeds, and other sled dogs will all do okay.
+Siberian Huskies, Alaskan Malamutes, Samoyeds, Alaskan Huskies, and other sled dogs will all do okay.
 Thousands of sled dog drivers across the Arctic keep these dogs outside.
 Amazingly enough, they are still able to perform and run races like the 1100 mile long Iditarod.
 You can logically infer that they are not being abused.

 Some other breeds like Tibetan Mastiffs, Bernese Mountain Dogs, Newfoundlands, and Saint Bernards all do okay outside.